-Subject Catalog Nbr Course Title Allow Mult Enroll Component Primary Crse Repeatable Grading Basis General Studies Units Course Descri ption College Department Requirements NEM 501 Emerging Media N SEM N Z1 - 3 overviews the clatest developmedity, docume production and media markets gaming, theatre these new formedia, examini including crowdevelopment as current emerging ments in short-formatries, live digital more.
-Reviews the and considers the film, TV and arreats.
-Also looks ang development disourcing and grass well as client-base. udies, this seminar course media markets by exploring m video, AR/VR, extended al immersive theatre, virtual he history of these emerging is influences of various genrestant inform content created in head to the future of emerging best practices, funding models ant-funding, audience ased commissioned to their own practice.
-Herberger Instit and the Arts ute for Design The Sidney Poi American Film S Prerequisite(s): Emerging Media NEM 510 Narrative Development and Pre-Production N LEL N Z1 - 3 the narrative to inspire?
-What a learn the found particularly for spotential interestances and chara explores multipanimation and pitching and actions are supplied to the particular actions actions are supplied to the particular actions actions are supplied to the particular actions acti Why are some stories more engaging than others?
+Subject Catalog Nbr Course Title Allow Mult Enroll Component Primary Crse Repeatable Grading Basis General Studies Units Course Descri ption College Department Requirements NEM 501 Emerging Media Ν SEM Ν Z1 - 3 Driven by contemporary case studies, this seminar course overviews the current emerging media markets by exploring latest developments in short-form video, AR/VR, extended reality, documentaries, live digital immersive theatre, virtual production and more.
+Reviews the history of these emerging media markets and considers the influences of various genres gaming, theatre, film, TV and artthat inform content created in these new formats.
+Also looks ahead to the future of emerging media, examining development best practices, funding models including crowdsourcing and grant-funding, audience development as well as client-based commissioned productions that may be critical to their own practice.
+The Sidney Poitier New American Film School Prerequisite(s): Narrative and Emerging Media MA student NEM 510 Narrative Development and Pre-Production N LEL N Z1 - 3 the narrative too inspire?
+What a learn the founda particularly for s potential interes background res arcs and charac explores multipl animation and in pitching and acc Why are some stories more engaging than others?
 What are the narrative tools that pull in audiencesto touch, teach and inspire?
 What are the kinds of stories that move you?
-Students earn the foundations of good storytelling and pre-production, particularly for short form and emerging media.
-Assesses the potential interest and impact of different storylines; conducts packground research and interviews; develops compelling story arcs and characters; writes voiceover and narrative scripts; explores multiple emerging storytelling modes, including animation and immersive; and applies best practices for pottching and accepting/implementing critique.
+Students learn the foundations of good storytelling and pre-production, particularly for short form and emerging media.
+Assesses the potential interest and impact of different storylines; conducts background research and interviews; develops compelling story arcs and characters; writes voiceover and narrative scripts; explores multiple emerging storytelling modes, including animation and immersive; and applies best practices for pitching and accepting/implementing critique.
 While primarily focused on nonfiction storytelling, also considers fiction.
-The Sidney Poitier New American Film School Prerequisite(s): Cronkite School of Journalism and Communication graduate student or Herberger Insti for Design and the Arts graduate student NEM 515 Emerging Media Production N LEL N Z1 - 3 audiences into bystanders pee XR techniques ensure their au familiarity with media, includin technologies fo techniques.
-Expreadings, discu with theoretical experience, in development of the heart of the sering through a so artists, filmmake diences are immethe techniques reg exploration of gor AR/VR/XR and plorations also in ssions and viewinderstanding occupants to two-diff how that might is artists. rough the fourth wall, bringing story.
-Viewers are no longer creen or a window.
-Explores the rs and producers can use to ersed in the narrative.
-Deepens equired to produce emerging game engine and other successful short form video clude in-class experiments, ngs.
-Students become familiar f spatial and embodied mensional approaches and the nform a personal approach for nal production practices. ute for Design The Sidney Poi American Film S
+Herberger Institute for Design and the Arts The Sidney Poitier New American Film School Prerequisite(s): Cronkite School of Journalism and Mas Communication graduate student or Herberger Institute for Design and the Arts graduate student NEM 515 Emerging Media Production N LEL N Z1 - 3 audiences into the bystanders peer XR techniques a ensure their auding familiarity with the media, including technologies for techniques.
+Expreadings, discuss with theoretical experience, in or development of mmersive storytelling breaks through the fourth wall, bringing audiences into the heart of the story.
+Viewers are no longer bystanders peering through a screen or a window.
+Explores the KR techniques artists, filmmakers and producers can use to ensure their audiences are immersed in the narrative.
+Deepens amiliarity with the techniques required to produce emerging nedia, including exploration of game engine and other echnologies for AR/VR/XR and successful short form video echniques.
+Explorations also include in-class experiments, eadings, discussions and viewings.
+Students become familiar with theoretical understanding of spatial and embodied experience, in contrast to two-dimensional approaches and the levelopment of how that might inform a personal approach for advanced artistic and professional production practices.
+Herberger Institute for Design The Sidney Poitier New American Film School